TheParasiteProject/vendor_google_pixel-additional/README.md

 ## Note for Google Play system updates support

 ### Reminder
-You should fix VINTF entry missing errors, dlopen failures before you proceed.
+You should fix VINTF entry missing errors, dlopen failures, system app crashes before you proceed.
 <br>Otherwise, Google Play system updates will rollbacks all updates.
 <br>Mostly, rollbacking occurs if you missed adding [VINTF](https://source.android.com/docs/core/architecture/vintf) entries in [Frameworks Compatibility Matrix](https://source.android.com/docs/core/architecture/vintf/comp-matrices) or Device Manifest (or both)
 <br>that is not marked as optional or important to operate on your system,
-<br>or dlopen failed due to missing blobs/symbols.
+<br>or dlopen failed due to missing blobs/symbols,
+<br>or frequent system app crashes (e.g. MIUI Camera app).

 ### Add support for Google Play system updates
 You need to set `TARGET_FLATTEN_APEX` to `false` in your device tree